Milton Knight: Animation

 Knight moved to California in 1991, where he became an animator for TV cartoons, specifically by breaking in as a director on The Twisted Tales of Felix the Cat.
 He developed the art, character, props, background, storyboard, and color designs of animated cartoons for Disney TV, MGM TV, Saban, Rhythm & Hues, Warner Bros.
 Animation, HBO, and others; notable titles included Ralph Bakshi's Cool World, Adventures of Sonic the Hedgehog, and The Twisted Tales of Felix the Cat.

 Knight teaches art at The Colonnade Art Gallery and Studio in Pasadena, California.
 He is an animation archive volunteer for the International Animated Film Association.

 In 2021, CBR announced that Knight would provide commentary for the Blu-Ray release of Adventures of Sonic the Hedgehog, which provided all 65 episodes.
 The compilation was released in February 2022 featuring Knight's commentary.

 Hate crime incident

 On February 25, 2019, Knight reported on his Facebook account that he had been a victim of a hate crime on the same day.
-He recounted that while he was waiting for the bus, a man provoked Knight with racial slurs and then repeatedly punched him in the head when Knight confronted him, resulting in "cuts, a broken nose, and more" to Knight and "a busted fist" to the perpetrator which both required hospitalization.
-Knight mentioned that he had pressed charges against his assailant for assault and battery.
+He recounted that a man provoked Knight with racial slurs and then repeatedly punched him in the head when Knight confronted him, resulting in injuries that required hospitalization to both parties.
+Knight stated that he had pressed charges against his assailant for assault and battery and the assailant was jailed for the incident.